Falzaro/Tabor-College-App/README.md

 Installing BeautifulSoup: </br>
 1. Once Pip is installed, run the following command: pip install beautifulsoup4
 2. Once the installation process is completed, BeautifulSoup is now installed in the system.

-The following tools are used for the backend development: </br>
-- Firestore Firebase
-- Cloud functions / API
-- Python, Pip, BeautifulSoup
-- ReactNative